You can edit a theme model in the software so the analysis fits with your company's language and decision structure.

 A keyword-based approach would match the user’s words exactly.
 But the theme-based approach captures the meaning regardless of how people might express a theme.

 Thematic’s advanced AI groups comments in customer reviews into “themes” automatically.
-Thematic uses “Unsupervised Machine Learning” to discover synonyms, paraphrases and key phrases which are worth tracking.
-Thematic allows users to view these in the Themes Editor where they can review and edit mapped phrases, as well merging and unmerging themes.
+It works by discovering synonyms, paraphrases and key phrases that are worth tracking.
+You can view these in Thematic’s Themes Editor where you can review and edit mapped phrases, as well merging and unmerging themes.

 What is a Mapped Phrase in Thematic's AI?